carvel-dev/kapp-controller/cli/examples/package-authoring/redis-enterprise-operator/README.md

 # redis-enterprise-operator

-This example demonstrate how to package [`redis-enterprise-operator`](https://github.com/RedisLabs/redis-enterprise-k8s-docs).
+This example demonstrates how to package [`redis-enterprise-operator`](https://github.com/RedisLabs/redis-enterprise-k8s-docs).
 It gets the required kubernetes manifest from the [`git`](https://github.com/RedisLabs/redis-enterprise-k8s-docs) repository.

 This example uses the `master` branch to fetch required manifest.